Trudell

 Trudell is a 2005 documentary film about American Indian activist and poet John Trudell.
 The film traces Trudell's life from his childhood in Omaha, Nebraska, through his role as a leader of the American Indian Movement.
 It also covers his rebirth as a musician and spoken word poet after his wife died in a house fire suspected as arson.

 Heather Rae produced and directed the film, which took her more than a decade to complete.
 Trudell aired nationally in the U.S. on April 11, 2006 as part of the Independent Lens series on PBS.

 Reception

-The film received generally mixed reviews from the critics.
+The film received generally mixed reviews from critics.